 We have written previously about how millennials would have made different college decisions if they had had the proper financial information.
 Part of this problem is the lack of transparency and the complexity in the college funding decision process.

 Having customized projections will make the conversation more meaningful for your college student.
 Here are some questions, parents should review each year with their child.
 We also think parents should do a quick review of their own finances and retirement goals.
 Many parents do not realize that the student is limited to only a certain amount of federal student loan debt directly per year.
-People over the age of 50 have the fastest growing loan balance on a percent basis.
+People over the age of 50 have the fastest growing loan balance on a percent basis and this debt can affect retirement.
 Most student loans over the Direct Stafford Loan limit will be directly or indirectly related to the parent.